owntheweb/static-nextjs-blog/posts/2013/a-touch-of-mars-kiosk.md

 ### Additional Information

-View a related news brief at the Space Foundation website [here](https://www.spacefoundation.org/media/news-briefs/space-foundation-summer-discovery-features-mars-rovers-and-robots-june-11-15-0).
+View a related news brief at the Space Foundation website [here] *-link archived-*.